Backtesting Lambda Value at Risk: Introduction

 \section{Introduction}

-Risk measurement and its backtesting are matter of primary concern to the financial industry.
-The value at risk ($VaR$) measure has become the best practice.
+Risk measurement and its backtesting are matter of primary concern to financial industry.
+Value at risk ($VaR$) has become the most widely used risk measure.
 Despite its popularity, after the recent financial crisis, $VaR$ has been extensively criticized by academics and risk managers.
-Among these critics, we recall the inability to capture the tail risk and the lack of reactivity to the market fluctuations.
-Thus, the suggestion of the Basel Committee, in the consultative document \cite{FRTB}, is to consider alternative risk measures that can overcome the $VaR$'s weaknesses.
+Among these critics, we recall the inability to capture the tail risk and the lack of reactivity to market fluctuations.
+Thus, the suggestion of the Basel Committee, in the consultative document \cite{FRTB}, is to consider alternative risk measures that are able to overcome the $VaR$'s weaknesses.